|

 Situated within the Busselton Cultural Precinct at the jetty end of Queen Street, the Old Courthouse Complex buildings are among the oldest in Busselton.

-Today, these beautifully restored heritage-listed buildings now serve as a hub for art lovers and history buffs.
+Today, these beautifully restored heritage-listed buildings serve as a hub for art lovers and history buffs.

 Free to enter, the Old Courthouse Complex is owned and managed by the City of Busselton.
-Open daily from 10am -4pm.

 History

 The Old Courthouse Complex was constructed between 1860 – 1897, marking the establishment of Busselton as an important regional centre and port during the colonial era.
-During this time, the Courthouse operated as a judiciary, government administration centre and land agency – servicing the growing settlement’s need for law and order, customs and telecommunications.

 Heritage Exhibitions

-Immerse yourself in the harrowing tale of the S.S Georgette shipwreck as you take in the fascinating heritage exhibition in the New Courtroom, before heading to the Old Busselton Gaol to learn about the misdemeanours and lived experiences of notorious prisoners and other locals from a bygone era in the audio-visual display in the gaol cells.
+Immerse yourself in the harrowing tale of the S.S.
+Georgette shipwreck as you take in the fascinating heritage exhibition in the New Courtroom, before heading to the Old Busselton Gaol to learn about the misdemeanours and lived experiences of notorious prisoners and other locals from a bygone era in the audio-visual display in the gaol cells.

 Explore the cold, dark gaol cells and imagine being locked up behind a heavy wooden door.